IanS71/post-install-config/README.md

 </p>
 <p>
-Next i'll configure SLA levels, with SEV-A being the most urgent usually used in cases of widespread service disruption, SEV-B will be utilized for deeper issues on a smaller scale, SEV-C will be used for everything else.
+Next, I'll configure SLA levels, with SEV-A being the most urgent usually used in cases of widespread service disruption, SEV-B will be utilized for deeper issues on a smaller scale, and SEV-C will be used for everything else.
 </p>
 <h2>Help Topics</h2>
 <br />
 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095430358037712907/image.png"/>
 </p>
-Help topics are used to guide what information is gathered from Users and how tickets are routed or assigned
+Help topics are used to guide what information is gathered from Users and how tickets are routed or assigned.

 - Now with all of these steps, the Rainbow Help Desk is prepared to take incoming requests from clients